GNOME/gimp-macos-build/README.md

   - copy in icons
   - Sign all binaries
   - Create a DMG package using [create-dmg](https://github.com/andreyvit/create-dmg) tool and sign it
-- Notarize package using Apple `altool` utility
+- Notarize package using Apple `notarytool` utility
 - Upload a DMG to the CircleCI build artifacts

 ## Managing the Circle CI build ##